return42/sphkerneldoc/linux_src_doc/include/linux/rmi_h.rst

 .. c:type:: struct rmi_f30_data

-    overrides defaults for a single F30 GPIOs/LED chip. \ ``buttonpad``\  - the touchpad is a buttonpad, so enable only the first actual button that is found. \ ``trackstick_buttons``\  - Set when the function 30 is handling the physical buttons of the trackstick (as a PD/2 passthrough device. \ ``disable``\  - the touchpad incorrectly reports F30 and it should be ignored.
+    overrides defaults for a single F30 GPIOs/LED chip. \ ``buttonpad``\  - the touchpad is a buttonpad, so enable only the first actual button that is found. \ ``trackstick_buttons``\  - Set when the function 30 is handling the physical buttons of the trackstick (as a PS/2 passthrough device). \ ``disable``\  - the touchpad incorrectly reports F30 and it should be ignored.
 This is a special case which is due to misconfigured firmware.

 .. _`rmi_f30_data.definition`: